topseed/nbake/README.md

 			]
 		}

-You can use FTP (ex: CyberDuck) in nbake cli to deploy to AWS S3 (with an 'IAM' id, key, secret and bucket name).
-Try to FTP and to and to access an S3 hosted website.
-First time you setup to host a website on S3 takes about an hour.
-After you do a few, it is
-10 minutes.

-Steps at high level
-- Create S3 bucket
 - Go to IAM to create a user of S3
 - Certate a key and secret code.
 Store this information.
 - Create S3 user